 This field retains the path to the folder where the output Mesh will be written.
 The folder will be created if it doesn't exist beforehand.

 Input Coordinate System

 This field is necessary for the 3D Tiles and SLPK output formats.
 It takes the path to the file referencing the input coordinate system, in which the Mesh had been generated.
 This must be provided in a WKT (Well-Known-Text) format.
 Example:

 These settings are only necessary for conversion to OBJ / DAE output formats (non-LOD).
 They are accessible through the Advanced Configuration button and can also be automatically loaded from an existing SURE Project.

 Vertical Shift (optional)

-Provided in meters, the default value is 0.
-This may be necessary only for the cesium, lod_dae and lod_obj formats, in case the model's height is not correct, as it was imported from the input coordinate system.
-Can be used by the users that have orthomertric heights in the Cesium Mesh as way to visualize the mesh in a Cesium Viewer at the correct height.
+Provided in project units, the default value is 0.
+This may be necessary only for the 3D Tiles and SLPK formats, in case the model's height is not correct, as it was imported from the input coordinate system.
+Can be used by users that have orthometric heights in the 3D Tiles Mesh as a way to visualize the Mesh in a 3D Tiles viewer at the correct height.
 See also 3D Tiles or SLPK: incorrect vertical model position

-If this option is activated (also by default), the height values of the input mesh will be interpreted as heights above the Cesium ellipsoid.
-Thus the exported mesh is over-imposed on top of the Cesium ellipsoid in Cesium Viewer.
-For example the users that performed the aerial triangulation in a datum referring to the geoid of DHHN92 can benefit from it, because in this way the mesh will still display the DHHN92 heights in the Cesium viewer.
+If this option is activated, the height values of the input Mesh will be interpreted as heights above the 3D Tiles ellipsoid.
+Therefore, the exported Mesh is over-imposed on top of the 3D Tiles ellipsoid in the 3D Tiles viewer.
+For example, if the aerial triangulation is in a datum referring to a geoid like DHHN2016, the exported Mesh will numerically still have the DHHN2016 heights in the 3D Tiles viewer.

 The format of the output Mesh.
-Possible choices: cesium, lod_dae, lod_obj, ive.
+Possible choices: 3d_tiles, slpk, obj, dae, lod_obj, lod_dae, local_obj